 "Bigmouth Strikes Again" is a 1986 song by the English rock band the Smiths from their third album "The Queen Is Dead".
 Written by Johnny Marr and Morrissey, the song… read more

-The Smiths were an English rock band formed in Manchester in 1982.
-They comprised the singer Morrissey, the guitarist Johnny Marr, the bassist Andy Rourke and the drummer Mike Joyce.
-They are regarded as one of the most important acts … read more
+The Smiths were an English alternative rock band formed in Manchester in 1982.
+The band was comprised of the singer Morrissey, the guitarist Johnny Marr, the bassist Andy Rourke and the drummer Mike Joyce.
+They are regarded as one of the most important acts to emerge from the 1980s British independent music scene.
+When asked about the group's name, Morrissey explained: "It was the most ordinary name and I thought it was time the ordinary folk of the world showed their faces."
+"Smith" happens to be the most common surname in England.
+The Smiths were unique i… read more